Cuba: Education

-The University of Havana was founded in 1728 and there are a number of other well-established colleges and universities.
-In 1957, just before Castro came to power, the literacy rate was as low as fourth in the region at almost 80% according to the United Nations, yet higher than in Spain.
+The University of Havana was founded in 1728, and there are several other well-established colleges and universities.
+In 1957, just before Castro came to power, the literacy rate was as low as fourth in Latin America at 76% according to the United Nations, yet higher than in Spain.
 Castro created an entirely state-operated system and banned private institutions.
 School attendance is compulsory from ages six to the end of basic secondary education (normally at age 15), and all students, regardless of age or gender, wear school uniforms with the color denoting grade level.
 Primary education lasts for six years, secondary education is divided into basic and pre-university education.
-Cuba's literacy rate of 99.8 percent is the tenth-highest globally, largely due to the provision of free education at every level.
-Cuba's high school graduation rate is 94 percent.
+Cuba's literacy rate of 99.8 percent is eight points higher than the Caribbean average and the tenth-highest globally, largely due to the provision of free education at every level.
+The high school graduation rate is 94 percent.

 Higher education is provided by universities, higher institutes, higher pedagogical institutes, and higher polytechnic institutes.
-The Cuban Ministry of Higher Education operates a distance education program that provides regular afternoon and evening courses in rural areas for agricultural workers.
+The Ministry of Higher Education operates a distance education program that provides regular afternoon and evening courses in rural areas for agricultural workers.
 Education has a strong political and ideological emphasis, and students progressing to higher education are expected to have a commitment to the goals of Cuba.
 Cuba has provided free education to foreign nationals from disadvantaged backgrounds at the Latin American School of Medicine.

-According to the Webometrics Ranking of World Universities, the top-ranking universities in the country are Universidad de la Habana (1680th worldwide), Instituto Superior Politécnico José Antonio Echeverría (2893rd) and the University of Santiago de Cuba (3831st).